GrantMeStrength/Bat-and-Ball-and-Dial/README.md

 ![Bat and Ball](batball.png)

-Only tested on a Surface Book.
-A Dial is required to play the game at this time.
+The app detects the size of the screen, and adapts the display accordingly.
+A Microsoft Dial is supported, but you can also use the keyboard.
+Press Space and use the Cursor Left/Right keys!

 You can find a more detailed write up on creating a MonoGame UWP app in accompanying blog posts: